-Meanwhile Sparta had resolved to intervene, and appointed an able soldier named Gylippus to the Sicilian command.
-She gave him neither men nor money, but she gave him her authority, which was all that he needed to persuade Corinth and other Peloponnesian states to undertake the organization of a fleet to be placed under his command.
+Meanwhile Sparta had resolved to intervene, and appointed an able soldier named Gylippus to the Sicicommand.
+She gave neither men nor money, but she gave him her authority, which was all that he needed to persuade Corinth and other Peloponnesian states to undertake the organization of a fleet to be placed under his command.
 Gylippus set out for Sicily with the first four ships ready to sail.